billakos9/Ntua-Projects/README.md

 Welcome to my University Projects repository! 🎓 This collection includes various projects I have worked on during my studies at NTUA ECE.
 The projects cover different topics in software development, engineering, and other technical fields, showcasing my learning process and problem-solving skills.

-Contents
+Contents:

-A variety of programming assignments, applications, and research projects
+- A variety of programming assignments, applications, and research projects

-Implementations of algorithms, data structures, and engineering solutions
+- Implementations of algorithms, data structures, and engineering solutions

-Code written in multiple languages, depending on the project requirements
+- Code written in multiple languages, depending on the project requirements

-Purpose
+Purpose:

-This repository serves as a portfolio of my academic work, demonstrating my progress and expertise in various technical domains.
+- This repository serves as a portfolio of my academic work, demonstrating my progress and expertise in various technical domains.
 Feel free to explore the code and get insights into the methodologies and technologies used.

-Notes
+Notes:

-Each project may have its own documentation and setup instructions.
+- Each project may have its own documentation and setup instructions.

-Some projects might be incomplete or experimental, as they were developed for learning purposes.
+- Some projects might be incomplete or experimental, as they were developed for learning purposes.

 Contributions and feedback are welcome!